Lent

 The three main things people focus on during Lent are prayer, fasting (abstaining from something to reduce distractions and focus more on God) and giving, or charity.

-Prayer during Lent focuses on our need for God’s forgiveness.
+Prayer during Lent focuses on the need for God’s forgiveness.
 It’s also about repenting (turning away from our sins) and receiving God’s mercy and love.

 Giving money or doing something good for others is a way to respond to God’s grace, generosity and love.
 For example, some people spend time volunteering or donate money they would normally use to buy something, like their morning coffee.

-It’s important to note that doing these things can never make us earn or deserve Jesus’ sacrifice or a relationship with God.
+It’s important to note that doing these things can never earn Jesus’ sacrifice or a relationship with God.
 People are flawed and will never be good enough for a perfect God.
-Only Jesus has the power to rescue us from ourselves.
+Only Jesus has the power to rescue humanity.

-Jesus sacrificed Himself on Good Friday to bear the punishment for all our wrongdoings and offer us forgiveness.
-He was raised from the dead on Easter Sunday to give us an opportunity to have a relationship with God for eternity.
+Jesus sacrificed Himself on Good Friday to bear the punishment for all your wrongdoings and offer you forgiveness.
+He was raised from the dead on Easter Sunday to give you an opportunity to have a relationship with God for eternity.

-Spending time during Lent praying, fasting and giving can make Jesus’ sacrifice on Good Friday and His resurrection on Easter even more meaningful.
+Spending time during Lent praying, fasting and giving can make Jesus’ sacrifice on Good Friday and His resurrection on Easter even more meaningful to you.

 Interested in learning more about Lent?
 Do you want to observe it but need guidance?
 Check out Cru's free Lent devotional.
 Each day of Lent, the devotional will help you reflect and pray as you look forward to Easter.